-Creditcoin Network users must pay a $CTC network transaction fee in order to complete certain transaction events in the loan cycle, with each stage creating a verifiable paper-trail of credit history for each user tied to their wallet address.
-The image below provides a summary of Creditcoin's transaction events.
+Creditcoin Network users must pay a CTC network transaction fee to complete certain transactions in the loan cycle, with each stage creating a verifiable trail of credit history per user that’s tied to their wallet address.
+Only write transactions cost CTC, read-only interactions are free.
+The image below provides a summary of Creditcoin's loan cycle and transaction types.

 The Creditcoin Loan Process

-Loan transactions matched and recorded on Creditcoin are completed using other cryptocurrencies.
-Currently Bitcoin and ERC-20 are supported, though more networks will be supported in future).
+Loan transactions matched and recorded on Creditcoin are completed on other chains.
+Currently Bitcoin and ERC-20 are supported, though more networks will be supported in future, including Polygon.
 For a full technical breakdown of Creditcoin and each stage of the loan cycle, please consult our Whitepaper.

-15% to Gluwa Inc. (Genesis allocation; 6-year linear vesting) - for R&D, deployment, business development, marketing, distribution, administration etc.
+- Gluwa, Inc. (Genesis allocation; 6-year linear vesting) – 300M CTC, For R&D, deployment, business development, marketing, distribution, and administration costs.

-5% to Creditcoin Foundation (Genesis allocation; 6-year linear vesting) - For long-term network governance, partner support, academic grants, public works, and community-building.
+- Creditcoin Foundation (Genesis allocation; 6-year linear vesting) – 100M CTC, For long-term network governance, partner support, academic grants, public works, and community building

-A private token sale was conducted from 01/09/2017 in the form of a Creditcoin SAFT.
+A private token sale was conducted starting 01/09/2017 in the form of a Creditcoin SAFT.
 The token sale had a soft cap of $10m USD and a hard cap of $30m USD.

 All 200 million available Creditcoin tokens were purchased and introduced into the market following this sale.

-The Creditcoin ecosystem involves two distinct tokens which represents the same underlying asset – $CTC and $G-CRE.
+The Creditcoin ecosystem involves two distinct tokens which represent the same underlying asset – $CTC and $G-CRE.

-$G-CRE is based on the ERC-20 Ethereum Network and is not directly useable on the Creditcoin mainnet. $G-CRE is used for vesting and trading, and can be exchanged into $CTC using a one-way 1:1 hook.
+$G-CRE - Based on the ERC-20 Ethereum Network and not directly usable on the Creditcoin mainnet. $G-CRE is used for vesting and trading, and can be exchanged into $CTC using a one-way 1:1 hook.

 $G-CRE is listed on exchanges, but exchange tickers denote it as $CTC.